hoprnet/hoprnet/README.md

 yarn test
 ```

+> tip: we can use truffle's [debug](https://www.trufflesuite.com/docs/truffle/getting-started/debugging-your-contracts#debugging-your-contracts) feature to seemingly debug our tests, take look at this [example](./test/examples/DebugExample.test.ts)

-Everytime `yarn test` is run, it will make sure to always regenerate typescript types, however, while working on the smart contracts you may want to keep types up to date before running a test, you can achieve that by using:
+Everytime `yarn test` is run, it makes sure to always regenerate typescript types before running the tests.
+If you want to generate types only, you can do it like this:

 ```bash
 # 1. Runs linter